JasonPoeData/Excel-Dashboard-Project/README.md

 # Excel-Dashboard-Project-
-Project shows a working dashboard example utilzing charts and slicers to interact with the data and see specific metrics.
+Project shows a working dashboard example utilzing charts and slicers to dyamically interact and see specific metrics.

 Includes an excel file showing the project